 - The High-Transparency provides you high-definition clear viewing.
 Hydrophobic Oleophobic screen coating...

-- Ultralight quick-connecting wrist strap for on-demand security.
+- Ultralight quick-connecting camera wrist strap cinches and locks in at the wrist for security.